 The only way to legally drive a salvage car again is to take the proper steps to make it a rebuilt title.
 A rebuilt title car is a salvage that’s been restored to a drivable state.

-To change a salvage motor vehicle into a rebuilt title in Texas, you must go through a few steps:
+To change a salvage motor vehicle into a rebuilt title, you must go through a few steps:

 - Repair the car to as drivable condition

 - Complete a vehicle inspection with your county